-At the furthest point in the garden, I hammered in to nice clay soil a 6 foot length of copper pipe.
-On top of this I fitted some black plastic conduit which acts as a prop to take the weight of the loading coil.
-Above the loading coil, the vertical section is suspended by Kevlar cord attached to a 2×2″ post.
+At the furthest point in the garden, I hammered in to nice clay soil a 2m (6 foot) length of copper pipe – I had about 600mm (2 feet) of copper pipe above the ground.
+On top of this pipe I fitted some black plastic conduit which acts as a prop to take the weight of the loading coil.
+Above the loading coil, the vertical section is suspended by Kevlar cord attached to a 2 x 2 inch post.
 Overall the wire section above the loading coil is about 18m long (as long as I could get away with in free space).
 The feed-line is about 15m of coax, most of which is either laying on or just under the soil.
 Since then I have sunk a further 3 earth spikes.

 Initially I relied on my ATU and found I was receiving most stations 2 s-points higher and the background noise was 2 s-points lower (as compared to my dipole); a huge improvement!
 Feed-line radiation is low; this was always a problem on 80/160m with the dipoles (which are too short of course).
 However – Relying on the ATU for 80m brought me reports 4 s-points lower than the dipole on transmit.
 I carried out tests and found tap positions which gave me resonance on 80m and 160m and so decided to fit a switch between these two tap positions (160m = 28 turns; 80m = 6 turns).
 The transmit side now improved greatly on 80m, with stations reporting me 4 s-points higher than the dipole.
 As a M3, I’d never had reports of 59+20 before – what a treat!
 160m, later that evening, delivered similar success with GB6OD in Weymouth (about 270 miles) giving my 10w a report of 55.